Naane Varuvean

-Naane Varuvean is a 2022 Indian Tamil-language psychological thriller film directed by Selvaraghavan and produced by Kalaipuli S. Thanu under V Creations.
+Naane Varuvean is a 2022 Indian Tamil-language horror thriller film directed by Selvaraghavan and produced by Kalaipuli S. Thanu under V Creations.
 The film stars Dhanush in dual roles as the hero and villain, alongside Indhuja Ravichandran, Elli AvrRam, Prabhu, and Yogi Babu, while Selvaraghavan makes a cameo appearance.

 The film was officially announced in December 2020 under the tentative title D44, as it is Dhanush's 44th film as the lead actor, while the official title was announced a few days later.
 Principal photography commenced in October 2021.
 It was predominantly shot in Ooty, and wrapped by mid-April 2022.
 The film has music composed by Yuvan Shankar Raja, cinematography handled by Om Prakash and editing by Bhuvan Srinivasan.

 Naane Varuvean was released theatrically on 29 September 2022, and received mixed reviews from critics.